RedBirdiii/H270N-WIFI_OC/README.md

 USB Mapping

 I used Hackintool to map my USB ports.
 Then added SSDT-EC-USBX.aml and SSDT-UIAC.aml in ACPI folder.
-Also USBPorts.kext.
+Also USBPorts.kext (which is created by Hackintool).

 boot args: